davidrodriguezpozo/HTML-Semantic-analysis/index.md

-# Python for Data Science

-## HTML Semantic analysis

-<h1>Markup Language</h1>
+<h1>Markup Language analysis</h1>
-<p>Projects should focus on exploring markup from one or more of the top 50 websites, according to Alexa. </p>
+<p>This project focuses on exploring markup from one or more of the top 50 websites, according to Alexa. </p>
 <p>‘An analysis of the semantic features of streaming websites.’</p>

 The first thing we need to do is to get the information from the URL: https://www.alexa.com/topsites/countries/GB.
 Where the top 50 websites for the UK are listed.
 This analyisis intends to find any correlation between being a top site and having an specific DOM (Document Element) structure.